-- 2. a.
-The student study team process may include, but is not limited to, recommendations for accommodations, changes in environment, and behavior support in the regular classroom.
-Recommendations must be implemented and results documented prior to recommendation for a special education referral for assessment.
-LEA staff may consult or participate with the private school in scheduling the student study team. - b.
-The student study team process does not modify the legal timeline if the parent makes a written request for assessment. - D. Assessment - If regular education strategies have not been successful for the private school student, and the parent chooses to proceed with a request for special education evaluation, the LEA where the private school is located will insure the development of an assessment plan with the parent and the completion of the multi-disciplinary assessment to determine eligibility for special education services in a public school.
+- If regular education strategies have not been successful for the private school student, and the parent chooses to proceed with a request for special education evaluation, the LEA where the private school is located will insure the development of an assessment plan with the parent and the completion of the multi-disciplinary assessment to determine eligibility for special education services in a public school.
 (34 CFR 300.131) Within the SLO SELPA only, "insure the development of an assessment plan" is understood to mean "insure the DOR develops an assessment plan." - 2.
-All referrals and evaluations shall be completed and an Individualized Education Program (IEP) meeting shall be scheduled within legal timelines. - E. IEP team meeting - 1.
-The LEA of residence shall convene the initial IEP team meeting.
-If an IEP team determines that a private school child is eligible for special education services, the LEA shall offer FAPE by developing an IEP to meet the individual needs of the student. - 2.
-If the student's parents have informed the district of residence in writing that they enroll or continue to enroll the student in a private school without consent, referral or payment of by the district of residence, and they are not interested in an IEP then the district of residence is not required to develop an IEP. - 3.
+All referrals and evaluations shall be completed and an Individualized Education Program (IEP) meeting shall be scheduled within legal timelines.

+E. IEP team meeting

+- The LEA of residence shall convene the initial IEP team meeting.
+If an IEP team determines that a private school child is eligible for special education services, the LEA shall offer FAPE by developing an IEP to meet the individual needs of the student. - If the student's parents have informed the district of residence in writing that they enroll or continue to enroll the student in a private school without consent, referral or payment of by the district of residence, and they are not interested in an IEP then the district of residence is not required to develop an IEP. - 3.
 If, after being offered FAPE, the parent declines public education, an Services Plan (SP) shall be developed by the LEA of service, including a statement that the parents have declined FAPE in the district and have unilaterally elected to place their child in a private school or - 4.
 If an SP is developed, the LEA of residence will annually inform parents of their child's right to FAPE within the public school.
 If the parents decline this offer, the SP will be reviewed and continued if appropriate by the LEA of service. - 5.
-The student's eligibility for special education will be re-evaluated every three years by the LEA of residence. - F. Proportionate Share - 1.
-Pursuant to federal and state law and regulations, the San Luis Obispo County SELPA shall spend a proportionate share of federal funds for special education purposes for parentally placed private school children ages 3 22 with disabilities eligible for special education services.
+The student's eligibility for special education will be re-evaluated every three years by the LEA of residence.

+F. Proportionate Share

+Pursuant to federal and state law and regulations, the San Luis Obispo County SELPA shall spend a proportionate share of federal funds for special education purposes for parentally placed private school children ages 3 - 22 with disabilities eligible for special education services.